kharikri/CarND-MPC-Project/README.md

 ## The Model

 I use the kinematic model covered in the course.
 The current state has x and y coordinates, velocity, and heading direction (x, y, v, ψ) of the vehicle.
-It also has actuator values, acceleration (a) and change in heading (δ).
+It also has actuator values acceleration (a) and change in heading (δ).
 The state is updated using standard motion equations shown below:

 ![alt text](https://github.com/kharikri/CarND-MPC-Project/blob/master/equations/StateEq1.png)